 Karen is a corporate partner who advises on cross-border transactions relating to China.
-Based in Beijing, she has more than 20 years experience advising clients on inbound and outbound transactions.
+Based in Hong Kong, she has more than 20 years experience advising clients on inbound and outbound transactions.

 Karen helps businesses – mainly in the financial, real estate, retail, telecommunications and healthcare sectors in China – handle cross-border mergers and acquisitions (M&A) transactions, establishment of presence, and meet regulatory compliance requirements (including in relation to consumer protection, competition and employment issues).